 When you show later work to stakeholders, remind them of these attributes upfront by having these words available.
 They are something you can point to if they say they don’t like it.
 You can say, “Understood.
 But will the personas perceive it’s in brand?”

-So you now know how to run a Brand Experience Workshop and help a team get to words that help us design, a target for how the experience should feel.
-There’s more, of course.
+So now you know the basics of running a Brand Experience Workshop, and you can help a team get to words so they can design a target for how their experience should feel.

-- If you’d like to have a first-hand experience of what it’s like, you can of course always hire us for great design consulting.
+- If you'd like a professionally run workshop, you can of course always hire us for great design consulting.